The Tim Mikula exhibition ABLegGiftShop ran at the Naess Gallery at The Paint Spot from Jan. 6 – Feb. 16, 2021.

-Tim Mikula – Artist Statement
+Tim Mikula – artist statement

-The ABLegGiftShop chronicles the surreal cast of characters and state of affairs in contemporary Alberta politics.
-It began with the Kijiji sale of a haunted portrait of Jason Kenney accompanied with a lurid prairie gothic ghost story, and quite frankly spiralled out of control after that.
+The ABLegGiftShop chronicles the surreal cast of characters and the state of affairs in contemporary Alberta politics.
+It began with the Kijiji sale of a haunted portrait of Jason Kenney accompanied with a lurid prairie gothic ghost story, and quite frankly spiraled out of control after that.
 The ongoing project produces a piece every week.
 It was featured in Vice Magazine in February 2020 (the before times).

-I’m unsure if an expressionist abstraction on canvas of the weekly microscandal that gets the most retweets is a narrative salve to the delirious punishment of the 24-hour news cycle, or just another vile agent in the post-truth madhouse that is modern discourse.
-But what I can promise is that the ABLegGiftShop is the only place to get 20 blistering square feet of a grimacing six breasted Tyler Shandro nursing a mewling litter of Jeff Callaways.
+I’m unsure if an expressionist abstraction on canvas of the weekly microscandal that gets the most retweets is a narrative salve to the delirious punishment of the 24-hour news cycle or just another vile agent in the post-truth madhouse that is modern discourse.
+But what I can promise is that the ABLegGiftShop is the only place to get 20 blistering square feet of a grimacing six-breasted Tyler Shandro nursing a mewling litter of Jeff Callaways.

 As an artist my work explores permanence and impermanence.
 The ABLegGiftShop produces pieces that are quite literally yesterday’s news before the paint has dried.